-In this article, I will suggest that it is precisely this movement that, for him, enables the longed-for mystical experience; indeed, the very same liminal space created by this movement is he space in which creativity and mysticism can take place.
-Although it is possible to argue with the designation of Shagar as a mystic or a kabbalist, this article will nevertheless seek to emphasize the centrality of mysticism as a fundamental goal of his spiritual approach.
+In this article, I will suggest that, for him, it is precisely this movement that enables the longed-for mystical experience.
+Indeed, the very same liminal space created by this movement is the space in which creativity and mysticism can take place.
+Although one can argue with the designation of Shagar as a mystic or a kabbalist, this article will nevertheless seek to emphasize the centrality of mysticism as a fundamental goal of his spiritual approach.
 The constant repetition of the term “mysticism” in his teachings, the amount of time he devoted to teaching Hasidism, and the amount of time he devoted to seclusion and meditation all attest to his attempt to recreate a living religious-mystical experience.
-Nonetheless, despite Shagar’s attempt (and that of several scholars of his work) to present himself as a direct theological descendant of the kabbalistic tradition by way of his use of terms such as “the shattering of the vessels,” “Nothingness,” and “silence,” I will attempt to show the gap and the dissonance between his yearning for this language and his rejection of it.
+Nonetheless, I will argue, despite Shagar’s attempt (and that of several scholars exploring his work) to present himself as a direct theological descendant of the kabbalistic tradition by way of his use of terms such as “the shattering of the vessels,” “Nothingness,” and “silence,” there is dissonance between his yearning for this language and his rejection of it.
 On the one hand, I will emphasize that there is a chasm between his theological and linguistic stance and the Kabbalah in its original context; on the other hand, I will claim that this is precisely where his innovation lies.
-The article will be based on a selection of his writings as published and edited by his various students, as well as his recorded lectures on the kabbalistic teachings of Rabbi Moshe Haim Luzzato, which have not yet been released.
+The article will be based on a selection of his writings as published and edited by his various students, as well as his unreleased recorded lectures on the kabbalistic teachings of Rabbi Moshe Haim Luzzatto.

 Shagar oscillates between the search for a singular intimacy of presence and unmediated encounter with the divine, and a reflective, self-conscious stance that seeks to observe itself through languages external to it, thereby negating the effort to remain unmediated.
-The conflict between the internal and the external, between the language of internal religious faith and a reflective analysis inspired by secular theories, stands at the heart of Shagar’s thought.
-Yet the movement between these positions can create a third space of mystical experience, which I claim is central to an understanding of his religious consciousness and his efforts as a Torah scholar.
-I maintain that the continuity and compatibility that he indicates in various places between Kabbalah and the languages of modern and postmodern philosophy actually reflect the uprooting of these different languages from their original contexts by way of misreading and creative hermeneutics, as well his own personal ambivalence about full identification with any one of them.
-However, it is precisely this movement—which fails to give itself over fully to any of the languages, instead translating them into one other, and falls apart over and over again—that, for him, enables the longed-for mystical experience; indeed, the very same liminal space created by this movement is the space in which creativity and mysticism can take place.
+The conflict between the internal and the external, between the language of internal religious faith and a reflective analytical stance inspired by secular theories, stands at the heart of Shagar’s thought.
+Yet the movement between these positions can create a third space of mystical experience, which may be central in understanding his religious consciousness and his work as a Torah scholar.
+I maintain that the continuity and compatibility of Kabbalah and the languages of modern and postmodern philosophy that he presents in various places actually reflect the uprooting of these different languages from their original contexts by way of misreading and creative hermeneutics.
+They also reflect his ambivalence about full identification with either one of them.
+In failing to identify fully with either of the languages, instead, translating them into one other, his thought disintegrates over and over again; it is precisely this movement that, for him, enables the longed-for mystical experience; indeed, the very same liminal space created by this movement is the space in which creativity and mysticism can take place.

 Methodological Remarks